 Now onto the fun part…

 The first approach to searching for a winning product is to spy on and swipe products from other AliExpress drop shipping stores which are actively running Facebook ads.
-You’re shown which Chrome extensions to install so that you’re ready to spy on other stores, how to decide which products to test based on certain criteria, taking advantage of lesser known drop shipping stores, and using a very specific search term to use on Facebook to uncover product video ads posted by other stores.
+You’re shown which Chrome extensions to install so that you’re ready to spy on other stores, how to decide which products to test, taking advantage of lesser known drop shipping stores, and using a very specific search term to use on Facebook to uncover product video ads posted by other stores.

 The second approach is more advanced, and involves advertising a unique product not being advertised by competitors, and which platforms to utilise so you can check whether or not similar products are also being sold on AliExpress.
 You’re also shown how to decide whether or not to make a purchase from a supplier based on their ratings, how long they’ve been running for, how long it takes to process an order, and if ePacket shipping is available.